cirrus-geo/cirrus-geo/main/_sources/cirrus/components/tasks/index.rst.txt

 Generally speaking, every task should do a few key things:

-* Take an input Cirrus Process Payload
+* Take an input Cirrus Payload

   * In the case of Batch tasks and/or large payloads, tasks should support receiving a ``url`` input parameter pointing to a payload object in S3